The Face of Britannia - Frances Stuart

-In 1662, at age 14, Frances traveled to England to become a Maid of Honour to Charles II's Queen, the Infanta of Portugal, Catherine of Braganca.
+In 1662, at age 14, Frances travelled to England to become a Maid of Honour to Charles II's Queen, the Infanta of Portugal, Catherine of Braganza.

 When the King saw Frances, it was love at first sight on his part.
 She was graceful, beautiful, frivolous, a superb dancer with impeccable dress sense.
 She laughed at his jokes, was easy to amuse and never dabbled in politics or intrigue.
 She was all the merry monarch desired, but Frances was not all she seemed as he was to find out.

 For Frances was a romantic at heart.
 Love ruled her feelings, not physical passion.
 Flirting and teasing, she led the King on, encouraging him with her smiles and kisses.
 This only inflamed his desire for her, and he pursued her relentlessly.

 Gossip abounded among courtiers about their relationship, fueled by the fact that there was no proof of its being physically consummated.
 This was an unusual situation because, at this time in history, beautiful virgin girls were expected by high society to share their favours.

 In Frances' mind, she had nothing to gain by submitting to the King's amorous advances.
 She already possessed the friendship and protection of the Queen and the admiration of the Court due to her good nature and looks.
 She was an active participant in all the parties and dances, was pursued by all the eligible males at Court, and, in spite of her resistance to his royal lust, remained Charles' favourite.